Proteolipids and Protein Lipidation

 Exceptions to these generalities are photoreceptor proteins, which are modified heterogeneously with the uncommon 12:0, 5‑14:1 and 5,8‑14:2 fatty acids as well as 14:0, and certain histone proteins can be modified by various fatty acids.
 In the model nematode Caenorhabditis elegans, N-terminal glycine is acylated almost exclusively with myristic acid, but lysine (see below) is acylated preferentially with isomethyl-branched-chain fatty acids.
 N-Palmitoylated proteins have been found on occasion, usually where there is a dual lipid modification as with the cholesterol-linked hedgehog proteins (see below).
 As a further exception, it has become apparent that myristoylation can occur post-translationally in apoptotic cells on internal glycine residues exposed by caspase cleavage in partially hydrolysed proteins, a process that may have implications for health and disease.

 N-myristoylated proteins with dual modifications can be dissociated from membranes by de‑S‑palmitoylation, by phosphorylation, by binding of the hydrophobic moieties to competing cytosolic proteins (if the myristoyl moiety is relatively exposed) or by conformational changes, and these reactions are forms of regulation.
 The low levels of myristic acid in tissues may be a further controlling factor.
 Macrophages contain at least one protease that targets certain N‑myristoylated proteins, and similar proteases must operate in other tissues.
+On the other hand, myristoylation promotes protein stability by inhibiting the proteasome degradation pathway.

 Scottish thistleIn humans, 569 proteins are now known to be myristoylated, and these include proteins that have roles in signalling networks, apoptosis, oncogenesis and viral replication, all of critical physiological importance.
 The endoplasmic reticulum-Golgi network and the plasma membrane are the main targets of myristoylated proteins, but mitochondria, cilia, nuclei and the endolysosomal network are targeted in the same way.
-Their lipid moieties are involved in regulating protein efficiency perhaps by modifying or stabilizing their conformations, by facilitating protein-protein interactions, and in targeting otherwise soluble proteins to the membranes and to appropriate receptors.
+Their lipid moieties influence protein efficiency perhaps by modifying or stabilizing their conformations, by facilitating protein-protein interactions, and in targeting otherwise soluble proteins to the membranes and to appropriate receptors.
 N‑Myristoylation is essential for erythrocyte formation and myelination, it is necessary for calcium release in mitochondria, and it is a factor for T cells and the immune response.
 During apoptosis, NMTs are substrates for caspases, which are believed to regulate their location from the ribosomal and membrane regions to the cytosol and vice versa.

 Plants: 650 Arabidopsis thaliana proteins are potentially myristoylated, including many protein kinases, phosphatases, thioredoxins and transcription factors.
-As an example, the calcium-sensing molecule CBL1 requires N-myristoylation for association with the endoplasmic reticulum followed by S‑acylation to promote trafficking to the plasma membrane; in contrast CBL2 is not N-myristoylated but rather is triply S-acylated to direct it to the tonoplast.
+As an example, the calcium-sensing molecule CBL1 uses N-myristoylation for association with the endoplasmic reticulum followed by S‑acylation to promote trafficking to the plasma membrane; in contrast CBL2 is not N-myristoylated but rather is triply S-acylated to direct it to the tonoplast.

-Lysine fatty acylation: It is now recognized that a second form of protein N-acylation exists in which lysine residues are acylated (mainly with 14:0), again with the effect of increasing the affinity of proteins for specific cellular membranes, although so far, a relatively limited number of proteins are known to be modified in this way including tumour necrosis factor α (TNF-α), interleukin 1-α and some of the Ras family of GTPases.
+Lysine fatty acylation: It is now recognized that a second form of protein N-acylation exists in which lysine residues are acylated (mainly with 14:0), again to increase the affinity of proteins for cellular membranes, although so far, a relatively limited number of proteins are known to be modified in this way including tumour necrosis factor α (TNF-α), interleukin 1-α and some of the Ras family of GTPases.
 With these, different enzymes or iso-enzymes from those for N‑terminal myristoylation are involved, the reaction occurs by a somewhat different mechanism and is inefficient.
 In this instance, the modification is reversible as sirtuins 2 and 6 (SIRT2/6), mammalian nicotinamide adenine dinucleotide (NAD)-dependent lysine deacylases, catalyse the removal of fatty acyl groups from lysine residues, and they are thus able to regulate the relevant proteins.
-Demyristoylation at two sites of gravin-α in adipocytes by the enzyme histone deacetylase 11 (HDAC11) prevents β-adrenergic (G protein-coupled) receptors from translocating to the membrane microdomains that are required for downstream protective signalling, in effect a control mechanism with relevance to obesity.
+Demyristoylation at two sites of gravin-α in adipocytes by the enzyme histone deacetylase 11 (HDAC11) prevents β-adrenergic (G protein-coupled) receptors from translocating to the membrane microdomains that are utilized for downstream protective signalling, in effect a control mechanism with relevance to obesity.
 Among reported ill effects of lysine fatty acylation are tumorigenesis and increased pathogenesis of bacteria.
-In plants, N-acylation of lysine residues with various phytohormones, including jasmonic acid, has been reported.
+In plants, N‑acylation of lysine residues with various phytohormones, including jasmonic acid, has been reported.
 N-acetylation of lysine residues is discussed below.

 Analysis: Mass spectrometry is now widely used for characterization of N-myristoylated proteins, although the fatty acyl group can be released for analysis by conventional chromatographic means (e.g., gas chromatography) by the acidic hydrolysis conditions commonly employed to cleave peptide bonds.
-Treatment with 6M HCl or 2M HCl in 83% methanol at 100°C for several hours is required to release the N-acyl group as the free fatty acid or methyl ester, respectively.
-New methods involving specific chemical probes and mass spectrometry are now facilitating detection and analysis of N‑myristoylated proteins and other proteolipids.
+Treatment with 6M HCl or 2M HCl in 83% methanol at 100°C for several hours is needed to release the N-acyl group as the free fatty acid or methyl ester, respectively.
+New methods with chemical probes and mass spectrometry are now facilitating detection and analysis of N‑myristoylated proteins and other proteolipids.

 3. S-Acylated (Palmitoylated) Proteins

 In the S-acylated proteins, long-chain fatty acids are linked to one or more (up to six) internal cysteine residues via labile high-energy thioester bonds.
 As palmitic acid (16:0) is the most common acyl component, these are often termed S-palmitoylated proteins, but this is something of a misnomer as other fatty acids are often present, including 16:1, 18:0 and 18:1 (one screen found 218 proteins acylated with 16:0 and 308 proteins with C18 fatty acids in humans), while S-18:0 is as common as S-16:0 in plants, and viral proteins are often linked to C18 fatty acids; in the nematode C. elegans, 15‑methylhexadecanoic acid is preferred.
 This may simply reflect the relative availabilities of these fatty acids at each acylation site.
 There is some evidence that the nature of the acylating fatty acid can affect the efficiency of the resulting proteolipid, so the term 'S-acylation' is more accurate.
 In contrast to N-myristoylation and isoprenylation, there does not appear to be any specific peptide target sequence, although proteomic methods now enable prediction of which cysteine residue is likely to be palmitoylated.
 It is now apparent that protein palmitoylation is essential for intracellular signalling and for the folding, trafficking and function of such disparate proteins as Src-family kinases, Ras family GTPases, G proteins and G protein-coupled receptors.
-As S-acylation is reversible by deacylation, it is in effect an on/off switch, analogous to phosphorylation, acetylation and ubiquitylation.
+As S-acylation is reversible by deacylation, it is an on/off switch, analogous to phosphorylation, acetylation and ubiquitylation.

 The archetypal proteolipid protein (‘PLP’) or lipophilin is the main protein in the myelin of the central nervous system and was the first of its type to be identified and properly characterized.
 It is a highly conserved hydrophobic protein of 276 to 280 amino acids with four transmembrane segments that binds at least six palmitoyl groups via thioester bonds.
-A wide variety of different palmitoylated proteins are now known, and this is most prevalent type of protein modification by lipids with more than 500 different palmitoylated proteins identified in humans (10-20% of the proteome), 1094 in A. thaliana (6% of the proteome) and over 50 in the yeast Saccharomyces cerevisiae.
+A wide variety of different palmitoylated proteins are now known, and this is most prevalent type of protein modification by lipids with more than 500 different palmitoylated proteins identified in humans (10-20% of the proteome), 1094 in A. thaliana (6% of the proteome) and over 50 in S. cerevisiae.
 These can be grouped into three broad categories - poly-acylated membrane proteins (e.g., some receptors and rhodopsin), mono-acylated membrane proteins (some receptors and viral proteins) and hydrophilic proteins (such as certain protein kinases).
 In brain, 490 palmitoylation sites have been identified on 342 synaptic proteins, 44% of which are integral membrane proteins.
 A comparison of orthologues between such distant phyla as mammals and Drosophila melanogaster suggests that S-palmitoylated proteins are more conserved than are non-S-palmitoylated proteins.

-Each of the mammalian DHHC proteins appear to be associated with specific subcellular locations but mainly the endoplasmic reticulum and Golgi, with a few at the plasma membrane and some at more than one location, often with some preference for particular tissues.
+Each of the mammalian DHHC proteins appear to be associated with characteristic subcellular locations but mainly the endoplasmic reticulum and Golgi, with a few at the plasma membrane and some at more than one location, often with some preference for particular tissues.
 Simplistically, Golgi-located palmitoyl acyltransferases promote the palmitoylation and forward trafficking of substrates to the plasma membrane, while those in other organelles tend to generate the products for local use.
 In plants, many of the enzymes are located at the plasma membrane.

 Protein palmitoylation-depalmitoylation

-Function: Scottish thistleAs with the myristoylated proteins, palmitoylation is believed to modify protein behaviour partly by modifying their conformations, but mainly in targeting otherwise soluble proteins to specific membranes or to appropriate receptors with the number of bound fatty acyl groups controlling the strength of the interaction with membranes.
-A hydrophobic protein with a single acylation can bind only loosely to membranes and is easily displaced, but a second or further acylation ensures strong targeting of a protein to the cytoplasmic face of the membrane and guarantees that it is firmly bound to a specific site where an appropriate receptor may be located.
+Function: Scottish thistleAs with the myristoylated proteins, palmitoylation is believed to modify protein behaviour partly by modifying their conformations, but mainly in targeting otherwise soluble proteins to the relevant membranes or receptors with the number of bound fatty acyl groups controlling the strength of the interaction with membranes.
+A hydrophobic protein with a single acylation can bind only loosely to membranes and is easily displaced, but a second or further acylation ensures strong targeting of a protein to the cytoplasmic face of the membrane and guarantees that it is firmly bound to a site where an appropriate receptor may be located.
 While many reported S-acylation substrates are already transmembrane proteins, acylation on a cytosolic brings it to the membrane.

 The saturated acyl moiety in palmitoylation facilitates transfer of proteins to lipid rafts, subdomains of the plasma membrane that are enriched in sphingolipids and cholesterol.
 Thus, S-palmitoylation enables flotillins to bind to the cytosolic leaflet of the plasma membrane in raft domains, where they oligomerize to serve as scaffolds that facilitate the assembly of multiprotein complexes at the membrane–cytosol interface.
 Proteins with many S-acylated cysteines near the membrane have the potential to induce formation of membrane nanodomains de novo through a phase-separation mechanism, and one such is the SARS-CoV-2 spike protein, which forms trimers and carries ten acylation sites per protomer.
-In association with specific nanodomains, proteolipids can participate in cell signalling events such as in T-cells of the immune system, where the unique feature of reversibility in lipid S-palmitoylation modifications is advantageous.
+In association with nanodomains, proteolipids can participate in cell signalling events such as in T-cells of the immune system, where the unique feature of reversibility in lipid S-palmitoylation modifications is advantageous.

 In general, S-palmitoylation stimulates signalling by the lipidated proteins.
-Protein S-palmitoylation is a basic mechanism for control of the properties and operation of ion channels, both directly and indirectly via other signalling pathways, and via activation of calcium channels in the plasma membrane and endoplasmic reticulum, this regulates apoptotic signalling.
-In the heart, S-palmitoylation is involved in the regulation of cardiac electrophysiology, including the sodium-calcium exchanger, phospholemman, the cardiac sodium pump and the voltage-gated sodium channel.
+Protein S-palmitoylation is a basic mechanism for control of the properties and operation of ion channels, both directly and indirectly via other signalling pathways, and via stimulation of calcium channels in the plasma membrane and endoplasmic reticulum, this regulates apoptotic signalling.
+In the heart, S-palmitoylation is implicated in the regulation of cardiac electrophysiology, including the sodium-calcium exchanger, phospholemman, the cardiac sodium pump and the voltage-gated sodium channel.
 Mitochondrial morphology and function are regulated by S‑stearoylation of human transferrin receptor 1.
-S-Palmitoylation enables macrophages to respond appropriately in processes such as endocytosis, intracellular signalling, lysosomal sorting and chemotaxis.
+S‑Palmitoylation enables macrophages to respond appropriately in processes such as endocytosis, intracellular signalling, lysosomal sorting and chemotaxis.
 Among many further examples that could be listed, S-acylation regulates components of the insulin secretion and insulin response pathways, including channels, transporters and receptors.

-Dysregulation of DHHC palmitoyl acyltransferases is known to be associated with many human diseases, including schizophrenia, X-linked mental retardation, Huntington's disease and cancer, and these enzymes are now seen as targets for drug development.
+Dysregulation of DHHC palmitoyl acyltransferases is known to be associated with many human diseases, including schizophrenia, X‑linked mental retardation, Huntington's disease and cancer, and these enzymes are now seen as targets for drug development.
 Protein palmitoylation is crucial for many signalling pathways in tumours that affect their occurrence and progression and the therapeutic response, so that both palmitoylases and depalmitoylases are seen as potential targets for anti-cancer treatment.
+In relation to cardiovascular diseases, S-palmitoylation influences cardiac myocytes by regulating ion channels and signal transduction and may be a factor in arrhythmia.

 Scottish thistle Infections: The innate immune system responds to invasion by microorganisms by signalling through pattern recognition receptors (PRRs) that bind conserved microbial features.
 Many of these receptors, including the Toll-like receptors, are S‑palmitoylated, and this is believed to be a required modification for innate immune signalling.

 Protein S-palmitoylation is critical for the pathogenicity of many human and plant pathogens, including fungal, bacterial and viral infections.
 While parasitic protozoa and fungi possess their own palmitoyltransferases, viruses and bacteria hijack the enzymes in their hosts to favour their internalization, survival and replication inside the cells.
 Palmitoylation of viral proteins is essential for their life cycle, and three types of membrane proteins in viruses, including many that are highly pathogenic, are known to be S-acylated, a factor that is necessary for the immune response.
-Palmitoylated 'spike' proteins are the main transmembrane proteins in the viral envelope, and they are involved in the entry of viruses into cells by catalysing receptor binding and/or membrane fusion.
+Palmitoylated 'spike' proteins are the main transmembrane proteins in the viral envelope, and they assist the entry of viruses into cells by catalysing receptor binding and/or membrane fusion.
 The viroporins are a second group, which are freely expressed in infected cells but not into virus particles per se to any appreciable extent; they possess one or two membrane-spanning regions, which serve as hydrophilic pores in membranes.
 A third diverse group of palmitoylated proteins produced by viruses are peripheral membrane proteins in which the fatty acid component simply anchors the modified protein to a membrane.
 In contrast to other proteins, glycoproteins of viral membranes are palmitoylated at or near the cytoplasmic face and then remain palmitoylated.
-S‑Palmitoylation is essential for the survival, growth and infectivity of the trypanosomatids (protozoal parasites) in humans.
+S‑Palmitoylation is necessary for the survival, growth and infectivity of the trypanosomatids (protozoal parasites) in humans.

 Plants: Numerous S-acylated proteins are known to be present in higher plants, and many are now being described, although progress appears to have been slower than with mammalian systems.
 As in animals, S‑acylation alters protein interactions with membranes together with their activation state, conformations and sub-cellular distributions, and the cycle of S-acylation and de-S-acylation provides a molecular mechanism for membrane-associated proteins to undergo cycling and trafficking between different cellular compartments.
 SNARE and G proteins and the cellulose synthase complex are among several proteins known to be modified in this way with effects on fertility, Ca2+ signalling, movement of potassium ions, stress signalling (e.g., the immune response), root hair and pollen tube formation, cell death, production of reactive oxygen species, cell expansion and division, gametogenesis and salt tolerance.
 The 18 subunits of the cellulose synthase A family have numerous S‑acyl groups (70–110), rendering it the most heavily S-acylated complex ever described.
 As this complex is integral to the plasma membrane and extrudes cellulose microfibrils into the extracellular environment to form the cell wall, the extrusion process is believed to enable the complex to pass through the plane of the plasma membrane to form microdomains and recruit accessory proteins for unhindered transport across the membrane.

-Few S-acylated proteins have been matched to the any of the 24 S-acyl transferases in Arabidopsis, so each enzyme may have multiple substrates (as many as 100) involved in diverse processes.
+Few S-acylated proteins have been matched to the any of the 24 S-acyl transferases in Arabidopsis, so each enzyme may have multiple substrates (as many as 100) participating in diverse processes.
 Protein thioesterases comparable to those in animals that reverse the reaction have not yet been characterized in plants, although two candidate enzymes have been identified that unexpectedly may not be in the serine hydrolase superfamily.
 S-Palmitoylation may be more important at the plasma membrane in plants than in animals.

-Analysis: Modern mass spectrometric methods in concert with a site-specific acyl-biotin-exchange reaction permit location of the acyl group to specific cysteine residues.
+Analysis: Modern mass spectrometric methods in concert with a site-specific acyl-biotin-exchange reaction permit location of the acyl group to defined cysteine residues.
 In contrast to the N-acylated proteins, the fatty acids are easily released from the thiol linkage by base-catalysed transesterification for analysis by gas chromatography.

 4. Prenylated Proteins

 Prenylated proteins are formed by attachment of isoprenoid lipid units, farnesyl (C15) or geranylgeranyl (C20), via cysteine thio-ether bonds, which are more stable than ester or thioester bonds, at or near the carboxyl terminus.
 Such proteins were first detected in fungi, but they are ubiquitous in mammalian cells where they can amount to up to 2% of the total proteins, and they are increasingly being found in other eukaryotic organisms, while some proteins from pathogenic bacteria and viruses can be prenylated by their hosts, apparently as a protective measure.
-Isoprenylation is a stable (non-reversible) modification, which targets specific proteins to membranes, aids protein-protein interactions and is essential for their functions.
+Isoprenylation is a stable (non-reversible) modification, which targets proteins to membranes, aids protein-protein interactions and enables their functions.
 In contrast to the acylated proteins, the bulky branched nature of the lipid moiety of isoprenylated proteins ensures that the latter cannot be incorporated into ordered raft microdomains.

-Formula of a prenylated protein
+Structure of a prenylated protein

 Prenylation of proteins

 Prenylation alone tends to target proteins from the cytosol to endomembranes, such as the endoplasmic reticulum and Golgi, a process facilitated by several binding or chaperone proteins, but S-acylation (palmitoylation) can then occur to increase the affinity for membranes before proteins are directed from the endomembranes to the plasma membrane; Ras proteins are transported from the Golgi to the plasma membrane by this means.
 As the second modification is reversible, it may be part of a control mechanism.
-After they have been fully processed, these proteolipids have a high affinity for cellular membranes and possess a unique structure at their carboxyl termini, which is a specific recognition motif in some protein-protein interactions.
+After they have been fully processed, these proteolipids have a high affinity for cellular membranes and possess a unique structure at their carboxyl termini, which is a recognition motif in some protein-protein interactions.
 Rho proteins are an exception in that they can be anchored to the plasma membrane, endomembranes or endosomes by geranylgeranylation alone.
-Although the prenylation reaction is irreversible, some geranylgeranylated Rho proteins can be removed from membranes and in effect de-activated by binding via specific protein-protein interactions; prenylated proteins can also be trafficked between membranes in this way.
+Although the prenylation reaction is irreversible, some geranylgeranylated Rho proteins can be removed from membranes and de-activated by binding via protein-protein interactions; prenylated proteins can also be trafficked between membranes in this way.
 Binding between prenylated and non-prenylated proteins can serve to increase the activity of the latter, and many examples of this have now been documented.

 Protein farnesylation (Ras) and geranylgeranylation (Rho) are critical for Treg cell differentiation, maintenance and function.
 Prenylated proteins of the Ras family are attached to the cytoplasmic face of the cell membranes, where they transfer the signal from surface receptors to transcription factors for gene expression in the nucleus.
 In C. elegans, geranylgeranylation of the small G protein RAB-11.1 for interaction with the nuclear hormone receptor NHR-49 is part of a mechanism that enables cells to sense metabolic demand due to lipid depletion and respond by increasing nutrient absorption and lipid metabolism.